flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_MULTIDIMENSIONAL_THINKING-AGENT_EXECUTION_PROTOCOL.md

    Will proceed with item [X] applying this correction.
    ```
    *Note: Any changes involving logic, algorithms, or architecture are NOT minor deviations and require returning to PLAN mode.*
+3. Based on test approch plan in **PLAN** mode:
+   - Ensure all changes are fully functional and tested.
+   - If any issues arise during implementation, report them as blockers in the "Task Progress" section of the [dev_progress.md].
-3. After completing the implementation of a checklist item, **use file tools** to append to "Task Progress" (as a standard step of plan execution):
+4. After completing the implementation of a checklist item, **use file tools** to append to "Task Progress" of the [dev_progress.md] (<NOTE>: as a standard step of plan execution) in :
    ```
    [DateTime]
    - Step: [Checklist item number and description]